-• The working group on institutional and legal issues will assess and prepare a gap analysis on the current legislative and institutional framework pertaining to the management of the new POPs chemicals and waste.
-The results will be summarized in a report.
+- The working group on institutional and legal issues will assess and prepare a gap analysis on the current legislative and institutional framework pertaining to the management of new POPs chemicals and waste.
+The results will be summarized in a report. - Three inventory working groups will be on (i) old and new POPs pesticides, (ii) old and new industrial POPs and (iii) old and new unintentionally produced POPs (u-POPs).
+Each working group will update the existing POPs inventory and conduct the new POPs inventory.